machinetranslate/machinetranslate.org/events/mumttt2022.md

 ---

 The 5th Workshop on Multi-word Units in Machine Translation and Translation Technology (**MUMTTT 2022**) will be held in conjunction with the International Conference “Computational and Corpus-based Phraseology”.

-MUMTTT 2022 will take place on 5 September, 2022, in Malaga, Spain.
+The MUMTTT 2022 workshop will take place on 5 September, 2022, in Malaga, Spain.

 The conference is jointly organised by the European Association for Phraseology (EUROPHRAS), the University of Malaga, the University of Wolverhampton, and the Bulgarian Association for Computational Linguistics.